nguyenbavietquang123/nobiware-server/spark/src/Spark.Web/README.md

 > **Important:**
 > If you're running the app locally via Docker, replace all instances of `localhost` with your **host machine's IP address**.

 The FHIR server is integrated with **Keycloak** for authentication and authorization.
-You can either update the environment settings to match your Keycloak setup or leave them as default for local development.
+These environment variables is for this integration.

 ---

-## 🛠 Replace with Your Own Keycloak Info
+## 🛠 Using Your Own Keycloak Info
+> **Important:**
+> If you have your own Keycloak server Domain and want to use it instead of the sample server please read it, otherwise ignore this section.
 Update the following fields in [`appsettings.json`](./appsettings.json):

 | Setting              | Description                                      | Replace With                                                      |